DiveGearAdvice.comUpdated May 2026

 Summer (June-September): Surface temperatures reach 14-16°C. Tolerable in 5mm for warm-blooded divers on shorter dives.
 At depth, expect 10-12°C.

-Shoulder seasons (April-May, October-November): Surface drops to 10-14°C. This is where 5mm fails.
+Shoulder seasons (April-May, October-November): Surface drops to 10-14°C. This is where 5mm fails consistently.
 You'll be cold after 30 minutes, and cold divers make mistakes.

 Winter (December-March): 6-10°C surface, colder at depth.
 7mm semi-dry minimum.
-Most experienced cold water divers switch to drysuits.
+Most experienced cold water divers switch to drysuits for winter diving.

 Why 3mm Doesn't Work Here

 Tropical wetsuits are designed for 24°C+ water.
-They give you minimal insulation and focus on flexibility.
-In cold water temperatures, you'll be hypothermic within 20 minutes.
+They give minimal insulation and prioritise flexibility.
+In UK water temperatures, hypothermia can set in within 20 minutes.
 Don't learn this lesson the expensive way.

 The 5mm Option

-A 5mm wetsuit works for summer cold water diving if you run warm and keep dives under 45 minutes.
+A 5mm wetsuit works for summer diving if you run warm and keep dives under 45 minutes.
 Add a hood and you extend the season slightly.
-Expect to pay around £120-250 for a decent 5mm suit.
+Budget around £120-250 for a decent 5mm suit.

 The Cold Water Standard: 7mm Semi-Dry

 A 7mm semi-dry suit is the workhorse of cold water diving.
-Semi-dry design minimizes water circulation with sealed wrists, ankles, and neck.
-You get warmth approaching a drysuit at half the price and complexity.
+The semi-dry design minimises water circulation with sealed wrists, ankles, and neck.
+You get warmth approaching a drysuit at roughly half the price and complexity.

 Budget around £200-400 for a quality 7mm semi-dry.
-Brands like Fourth Element, Bare, and Scubapro make suits specifically for cold water conditions.
-The difference between a £200 suit and a £320 suit is often fit quality and seal effectiveness.
+The difference between a £200 suit and a £320 suit is usually fit quality, seal effectiveness, and neoprene density.
+The seal quality is what matters most -- a cheap seal on an expensive suit is still a cold suit.

 Fourth Element